AccentDesign/karma_sphinx_theme/docs/admonitions.rst

 All types of admonitions have been styled.

+.. admonition:: I'm a basic admonition

+   With some text

 .. note:: I'm an admonition.
 .. important:: I'm an admonition.
 .. hint:: I'm an admonition.